mattr/spina_blog/README.md

 ### Justification

-While blog posts are essentially just pages, they usually have a separate structure for date information.
-Rather than creating a bunch of pages, this plugin creates a scope called `blog` for the front-end, under which all the posts reside (using the standard `/:year/:month/:day/:slug` format).
+While blog posts are basically just pages, they are frequently date oriented.
+As such, maintaing a URL structure for them can quickly become tedious if manually creating the containing pages.
+Of course, there's no reason you can't just do this with custom pages in Spina.

+This solution allows you to define date-based pages within a namespace (e.g. `/news` or `/blog`).

 ## Installation